-Figure 18: Numbers and rates of transportation category airplane accidents (ICAO definition), 2002-2011
+Figure 18: Numbers and rates of transportation category airplane accidents (ICAO definition), 2003-2012

-Of the total 15 accidents, 13 of them were related to commercial turbojet airplanes.
-Of these 13 commercial turbojet accidents, 3 resulted in hull loss or fatalities, a total of 225 fatalities.
+Of the total 15 domestic accidents, 13 of them were related to commercial turbojet airplanes.
+Of these 13 commercial turbojet accidents, 2 resulted in hull losses.
 There were 2 accidents involving turboprop airplanes.
-Of these 2 accidents, 1 accident resulted in 2 fatalities.
-Together, there were 4 transportation category airplanes accidents resulting in hull loss and 227 on board aircraft fatalities.
+Of these 2 accidents, neither hull loss nor fatality occurred.
+Together, there were 2 transportation category airplanes accidents resulting in 2 hull losses.
 The details were shown in Table 9.

-Table 9: Number of transportation category airplanes accidents (by ICAO definition), 2002-2011
+Table 9: Number of transportation category airplanes accidents (by ICAO definition), 2003-2012

-2002 2011

 Numbers of hull loss or fatal accidents Fatalities

-Commercial jet airplanes 13 3 225
+Commercial jet airplanes 13 2 0

-Turboprop airplanes 2 1 2
+Turboprop airplanes 2 0 0

-Total 15 4 227
+Total 15 2 0

 From the severity level of injury and aircraft damage, a total of 15 accidents were distributed to different levels of severity as shown in Figure 19.
-Most of the occurrences during that period were 「serious injuries w/o aircraft substantial damage and 「substantial damage only accidents」, each had 6 and 5 cases respectively.
-Numbers for 「fatal/serious injury w/o aircraft substantial damage accidents」 were 2, and 「hull loss w/o injuries accidents」 were 2 as well.
+Most of the occurrences during that period were 「serious injuries w/o aircraft substantial damage and 「substantial damage only accidents」, each had 6 and 7 cases respectively.
+Numbers for 「hull loss w/o injuries accidents」 were 2 were the lowest.

-Figure 19: Transportation category accidents by severity classification, 2002-2011
+Figure 19: Transportation category accidents by severity classification, 2003-2012